marinapapa/PigeonsCollectiveEscape/README.md

 This repository contains code and data used in the project on patterns of collective escape in flocks of pigeons:

 *Papadopoulou M, Hildenbrandt H, Sankey DWE, Portugal SJ, and Hemelrijk CK.
-"Emergence of splits and collective turns in pigeon flocks under predation".
-Submitted.*
+2022 "Emergence of splits and collective turns in pigeon flocks under predation".*

 The code provided is open source, but we ask you to cite the above paper if you make use of it.